The Simplified Guide to Ditching Perfectionism

 Because it may be tempting to strive to eat perfectly, move perfectly, and look perfect, attempts toward perfection can lead to frustration, overwhelm, self-criticism, and often abandoning healthy lifestyle habits altogether.

-Perfectionism may show up differently depending on your Wellness Personality.
+On top of that, perfectionism may show up differently depending on your specific Wellness Personality.

 For example, a Dynamo might be stuck comparing herself to her own internal expectations, while a Seeker may be focused on comparing herself to what others are doing.